 8. The asset structure is given liquidity by (a) Asset LLC and the Sponsor entering into a put option agreement whereby Asset LLC is granted certain rights to put the Underlying Asset or part thereof back to the Sponsor in consideration of a fixed purchase price; or (b) the Sponsor capitalizing Asset LLC by issuing a demand note in favor of Asset LLC; or (c) a combination of (a) and (b), above, in each case to be priced at such a level to ensure that it is reasonably likely that distributions from the Asset LLC to the Trust will be sufficient to enable the Trust to meet its obligations under the Facility Agreement with respect to the related Tranche.

-9. An Underlying Asset will not conform with the Model Structure if (a) following Drawdown of the Tranche requested in the related Asset Notice, Tranches of more than $150,000,000 in aggregate (exclusive of the Hawaii Tranches and the Hawaii Tranches) would have been drawn down in any one quarter with respect to Underlying Assets consisting of the obligations of or ownership interests in a single Person; or (b) the Tranche requested in the related Asset Notice is greater than $150,000,000 or less than $10,000,000.
+9. An Underlying Asset will not conform with the Model Structure if (a) following Drawdown of the Tranche requested in the related Asset Notice, Tranches of more than $150,000,000 in aggregate (exclusive of the Hawaii Tranches and the Hawaii I II Tranches) would have been drawn down in any one quarter with respect to Underlying Assets consisting of the obligations of or ownership interests in a single Person; or (b) the Tranche requested in the related Asset Notice is greater than $150,000,000 or less than $10,000,000.
 The foregoing is not a limitation on any other reason why an Underlying Asset might not conform with the Model Structure.

 EXHIBIT F